 Federal and state work-study provides jobs for students with financial need.
 The program encourages community service and work related to your course of study.
-Work-study students may be eligible for up to 15 hours per week and will receive a pay check every two weeks.
+You may be eligible for up to 19 hours per week and receive a pay check every two weeks.
+You must enroll for a minimum of 6 credits to be eligible to receive these funds.

 Work-study application steps